SalomePlatform/adao/doc/en/index.rst

    :alt: ADAO logo

-**The ADAO module provides data assimilation and optimization** features in SALOME context [Salome]_.
-It is based on usage of other SALOME modules, namely YACS and EFICAS, and on usage of a generic underlying data assimilation library.
+**The ADAO module provides data assimilation and optimization** features in Python or SALOME context [Salome]_.
+It is based on usage of other SALOME modules, namely YACS and EFICAS if they are available, and on usage of a generic underlying data assimilation library.

-Briefly stated, Data Assimilation is a methodological framework to compute the optimal estimate of the inaccessible true value of a system state over time.
+Briefly stated, Data Assimilation is a methodological framework to compute the optimal estimate of the inaccessible true value of a system state, eventually over time.
 It uses information coming from experimental measurements or observations, and from numerical *a priori* models, including information about their errors.
 Parts of the framework are also known under the names of *parameter estimation*, *inverse problems*, *Bayesian estimation*, *optimal interpolation*, etc. More details can be found in the section :ref:`section_theory`.

 The documentation for this module is divided into several major categories, related to the theoretical documentation (indicated in the title by **[DocT]**),